 ► #7 Poker Tell: Reshoves Too Wide Preflop

 ► #8 Poker Tell: Calls Down Too Wide Postflop

 ► #9 Poker Tell: Bluffs Too Wide Postflop

 ► #10 Poker Tell: Not ICM Conscious

 #1 Poker Tell: Opens Too Wide

 This is a note that Tony takes most often, and it refers to catching your opponent's opening with too many hands, which is pretty common in MTTs and poker in general, but especially in poker tournaments since people have a stronger incentive to open wide.

 With a solid grasp of what your own opening ranges are supposed to be, you can have a better understanding of what people should be opening.
-When you are in the early stages of a deep-stacked tournament, Tony suggests 3-Betting wider ranges for value when deep.
+When you are in the early stages of a deep-stacked tournament, Tony suggests 3-betting wider ranges for value.

 Opening too wide from an early position makes defending your range almost impossible!